shrawans007/google_cyclistic_2023/README.md

 There are no duplicate rows in the data.

-7. All ride_id values have length of 16 so no need to clean it.
+7. All ride_id values have length of 16 so, no need to clean it.

 8. There are 3 unique types of bikes(rideable_type) in our data.